How to Make a Picture Look Old - 5 Ways to Age Your Photos

 Love the idea of how you can turn a regular photo into a classy shot?
 Then start making photos look old right now.
-Hit the green button to try PhotoWorks for free.
+Download the installation file and try PhotoWorks for free.

 Once you have the software installed, you'll be able to repeat all the tricks you've seen above, or only stick to a couple of them - all depending on what your image requires.